 De Staat van Creatie or “State of Creation” is a Dutch creative agency with a focus on web design.

-Their name, color palette and heraldry-inspired logo literally transform the website into a nation of its own, a place where creativity originates.
+Their name, color palette, and heraldry-inspired logo literally transform the website into a nation of its own, a place where creativity originates.
 Its anthem being the steady march to a user-friendly and intuitive digital world.

 Operating from the confines of an old prison in Leeuwarden, they spread the word of their mission/services globally with an innovative, albeit clean website.
 It grabs attention immediately, even without the unusual combination of horizontal/vertical scrolling.
-Subtle parallax effects and sticky menu and logo banner makes that journey worth repeating over and over.
+Subtle parallax effects and a sticky menu and logo banner makes that journey worth repeating over and over.

 This effect creates a dynamic browsing experience and calls for further website exploration.